Using the GI Bill for Flight Training

 In order to qualify, you must have a private pilot's license and valid medical certification before beginning training.
 Payments are issued after the training is completed and the school submits information to the VA.

-Flight training under Montgomery GI Bill or REAP
+Flight training under Montgomery GI Bill

 Flight Training Under the Post-9/11 GI Bill